drgerg/ohd/SetupRaspianForOhd.md

 ssmtp worked great on Raspbian Jessie, but not on Buster.
 So we have to change mail utilities.
 You can learn more here: https://wiki.archlinux.org/index.php/Msmtp .
 Here is the homepage for msmtp: https://marlam.de/msmtp/ .

 (All the posts I read on getting msmtp to work did not include this: ```$ sudo apt-get install mailutils```  I'm not sure at this point whether or not to use it.
-I already have, so I'm going to leave it in here just in case it prompts someone to a solution some issue.)
+I already have, so I'm going to leave it in here just in case it prompts someone to a solution for some issue.)

+Install msmtp and msmtp-mta:

 ```$ sudo apt-get install msmtp msmtp-mta```